-When using pens before slaughter:
+When using holding pens before slaughter:

 - a.
-Total fasting period from harvesting to slaughter must not exceed 168 hours or 70-degree days, whichever comes first. - b.
-Maximum stocking density in the holding pens must not exceed 22 kg/m3. - c.
-Water quality parameters must be according to T 34. - d.
+Total fasting period from harvesting to slaughter must not exceed 120 hours or 50-degree days, whichever comes first. - b.
+Maximum stocking density must not exceed 15 kg/m3. - c.
+Water quality parameters such as temperature and dissolved oxygen (mg/l) must be recorded. - d.
 At arrival and prior to pumping to the slaughterhouse, moribund fish must be humanely killed without delay. - e.
 Keep records of mortality from arrival until the pen is emptied and all the fish have been transferred to the processing plant. - f.
 Weekly mortality above 1% must be recorded and investigated, and a prevention strategy should be considered in the VHWP. - g.
 No more than one handling procedure of fish can be carried out in a period shorter than 24 hours. - h.
-Salmon may be kept at maximum 96 h (4 days) in the holding pen and management must demonstrate that this time is kept to a minimum. - i.
+There must be back-up systems and contingency plans in place to deal with system malfunctions and breakdowns in order to safeguard the welfare of the fish. - i.
 There must be continual monitoring to check for any fish which may have become trapped in the pipes.
 These checks must be recorded. - j.
 There must be no unnecessary delays in unloading the fish once the vessel has docked. - k.
 The maximum dwell time in the pipe must be no more than 20 minutes.
 However, when this time exceeds 10 minutes, water quality must be at minimum oxygen level of 7 mg/l, measured at the pipe exit. - 1.
 Pumping fish from the holding pen to the slaughter plant must be done in a way that: - 1. does not demonstrably compromise fish welfare. - 2. ensures that slaughter personnel can maintain an efficient stunning and bleeding procedure. - m.
 There must be a procedure in place to ensure the last fish is removed humanely from the pipe at the end of unloading, which must not be injurious to the fish.